Mathiebhan/darknet_ros/README.md

 Then in the launch file you have to point to your new config file in the line:

     <rosparam command="load" ns="darknet_ros" file="$(find darknet_ros)/config/your_config_file.yaml"/>

+Of course usb_cam is needed from ROS https://github.com/ros-drivers/usb_cam and CSI cam from https://github.com/sfalexrog/jetson_camera

 ### Yolov3-tiny